-LABEL DESCRIPTION TxPkts This field shows the number of transmitted frames on this port.
-RxPkts This field shows the number of received frames on this port.
-Errors This field shows the number of received errors on this port.
-Tx KB/s This field shows the number of kilobytes per second transmitted on this port.
+LABEL DESCRIPTION Tx KB/s This field shows the number of kilobytes per second transmitted on this port.
 Rx KB/s This field shows the number of kilobytes per second received on this port.
 Up Time This field shows the total amount of time in hours, minutes and seconds the port has been up.
 Poll Interval(s) The text box displays how often (in seconds) this screen refreshes.
-You may change the refresh interval by typing a new number in the text box and then clicking Set Interval.
+You may change the refresh interval by typing a new number in the text box and then clicking Set Interval .
 Stop Click Stop to halt system statistic polling.
 Clear Counter Select a port from the Port drop-down list box and then click Clear Counter to erase the recorded statistical information for that port.